DRQSuperior/tiktok-checker/README.md

 - When checking usernames, the program will print if the username exists and the number of followers.
 It will also update `usernames.txt` by removing the checked usernames and adding the ones that don't exist to `hits.txt`.

 📝 Notes:
-- It is not very fast.
+- It should be faster then before but it doesnt use proxies so it can still ratelimit.

 🙌 Credits:
 - TikTok Username Checker by @drqsuperior__